Born in 1953 (Milan, Italy) he studied at the Brera Academy of Fine Arts, Milan, and he took some University courses

 fur Sepulkralkultur, Kassel (Germany) in 2007 acquired some his works of sacral art.

-Directors: Liliana Carugati, Lorenzo Baldi
+Director: Liliana Carugati, Lorenzo Baldi

 Photography: Liliana Carugati, Lorenzo Baldi

-Camera: Lorenzo Baldi
+Editing: Lorenzo Baldi